You’re a doctor, not a tightrope walker.

 Jotform is dedicated to creating tools that make your life easier.

 We’ve talked about how an electronic filing system can reduce the risk of improper file handling and storage.
-Staying HIPAA compliant protects you from hefty fines that could reach $1.5 million per offense and federally enforced action plans to correct violations.
+Staying HIPAA-friendly protects you from hefty fines that could reach $1.5 million per offense and federally enforced action plans to correct violations.

-But how can you create forms that are HIPAA compliant and easy to use?
-Jotform allows you to create HIPAA-compliant forms easily and even obtain patient signatures and files directly through your forms.
+But how can you create forms that are HIPAA-friendly and easy to use?
+Jotform allows you to create HIPAA-friendly forms easily and even obtain patient signatures and files directly through your forms.
 Simplify data collection and try Jotform today.